vipulnaik/diet-exercise-health/profile-information/physical-exercise/exercise-routine.md

 When I do this exercise, I do one round standing on the right leg, and one round standing on the left leg.

-As of October 2024, my aim is to be able to manage at least 34 seconds on each leg, with adjustments for colder indoor temperatures.
-In practice, I generally do somewhere between 36 and 54 seconds on each leg.
+As of November 2024, my aim is to be able to manage at least 36 seconds on each leg, with adjustments for colder indoor temperatures.
+In practice, I generally do somewhere between 40 and 60 seconds on each leg.

 See